platformsh/platformsh-docs/src/development/variables.md

 ## Types of variables

-There are three different types of variable: User-provided project variables, user-provided environment variables, and Platform.sh-provided environment variables.
+There are four different types of variable: User-provided project variables, user-provided environment variables, application-provided variables, and Platform.sh-provided environment variables.
 All of those may be simple strings or base64-encoded JSON-serialized values.

+In case of name collisions, Platform.sh-provided values override user-provided environment variables, which override project-level variables, which override application-provided variables.

 ### Project variables